Sunken South Korean ferry slowly emerges three years after disaster

 Salvage workers in orange overalls and white hard-hats clambers over the hull fixing cables.
 The name Sewol could just be made out through the grime.

-Lee said the ferry would be raised as high as 13 meters (42 feet) above the sea and then moved onto a semi-submersible vessel.
+Lee said the ferry would be raised as high as 13 metres above the sea and then moved onto a semi-submersible vessel.
 That operation was expected to take until Friday and it would then be taken to a nearby port, but that could take up to 12 or 13 days, he said.

 Once the sunken ferry had been secured on the semi-submersible vessel, bereaved families would be allowed to observe from a closer distance, another official said.